-The risks to health from novel psychoactive substances (NPS) can be very serious and include:
+The risks to health from novel psychoactive substances (NPS) can be very serious:

 - Psychosis (feeling like you are going mad);